PRONUNCIATION

 th

+A digraph.
 Pronounce as in THIN.
 But final rth is sometimes pronounced as rh.
-And the spelling of particle owth is a mere convention of writing: it is pronounced oh - that is, like particle ow followed by an h-sound (which merges with any h at the beginning of the next word).
+And the spelling of particle owth is really just a convention of writing: it may be pronounced as it is spelled, but it can also be pronounced as for particle ow followed by an h-sound (which merges with any h at the beginning of the next word).

 v

 Pronounce as in English.
+But as for f when it immediately follows dh l n r or th in the same word.
 Word-finally it is pronounced only lightly and may even be silent.

 w